londek/reactea/README.md

 - easy to lift the state up

 Most info is currently in source code so I suggest checking it out

+## Reactea Routes API

+Routes API allows developers for easy creation of multi-page apps.
+Routes are kind of substitute for window.Location inside bubbletea

+### reactea.CurrentRoute() Route

+Returns **copy** of current route

+### reactea.LastRoute() Route

+Returns **copy** of last route

+### reactea.WasRouteChanged() bool

+returns `LastRoute() != CurrentRoute()`

+## Router Component

+Router Component is basic implementation of how routing could look in your application.
+It doesn't support wildcards yet or relative pathing.
+All data is provided from within props

+### router.Props

+router.Props is a map of route initializers keyed by routes serialized to strings following format `r1/r2/r3...etc`

+What is `RouteInitializer`?

+`RouteInitializer` is function that initializes the current route component